dachshund-ncu/rt4svpp/README.md

 # rt4svpp
-This tool is designed to view data from NCU 32m radio telescope It comes with qt ui.
+This tool is designed to view data from NCU 32m radio telescope.
+It comes with qt ui.